 However, if you end up pushing the level of caffeine too much, you can overstimulate these same muscles in your throat.
 This could end up closing your throat and making you asthma worse overall.

 Moderate your use of this tactic, but remember it certainly can be useful when used correctly!

-13.)
+12.)
 Clove Oil

-Dehydration can be considered as one of the major culprits of asthma, and my number one piece of advice is to make sure that you’re always well hydrated.
+Dehydration can be considered a major culprit of asthma, and my number one piece of advice is to make sure that you’re always well hydrated.

-Even in the United States sometimes our tap-water may not suffice for those with asthma, as even small changes in water quality can cause issues.
+Even in the United States sometimes our tap water may not suffice for those with asthma, as even small changes in water quality can cause issues.